gabrielesh/collectionbuilder-workshop/markdown.md

 ```

 ### Let's apply this to GitHub ###
-1. Within the Edit file tab of ```index.md```, add a link to the Yōkai Senjafuda Digital Exhibit under the header "Yōkai Senjafuda: Stories about Ghosts and Monsters".
+1. Within Edit mode in `about.md`, add a link to the Yōkai Senjafuda Digital Exhibit under the header "Yōkai Senjafuda: Stories about Ghosts and Monsters".

 Your Markdown code should look like this: